 Net Asset Value (NAV) - Investments whose fair value is measured at NAV are excluded from the fair value hierarchy.
 Investments in nongovernmental entities that do not have a readily determinable fair value may be valued at NAV.
 Investments measured at NAV include hedge funds, private equity investments and commingled funds.

-Not Leveled - Cash and cash equivalents are not measured at fair value and, thus, are not subject to the fair value disclosure requirements.
+Not Leveled - Cash and cash equivalents including pending trades and settlements within various pools are not measured at fair value and, thus, are not subject to the fair value disclosure requirements.